paultechguy/DdnsUpdate.NET/README.md

     linux_daemon_setup (directory)
     ddnsupdate

-> For the purposed of this document, the application file, `ddnsupdate`, refers to both the Linux application file or the Windows application file (`ddnsupdate.exe`).
+> Note: For the purposed of this document, the application file, `ddnsupdate`, refers to both the Linux application file or the Windows application file (`ddnsupdate.exe`).

 To test the application:
 1. Open a command window